 If donating electronics that are not working properly, or for recycling, please label item as ‘not working’ and advise attendant.

 Still not sure if we’ll accept your item?
 Contact us.

 Do you have gently used wheelchairs, walkers or canes that you don’t need?

-We would love to give them a new life and get them into the hands of those in need through RollUp, powered by Goodwill Industries.
+We would love to give them a new life and get them into the hands of those in need through Goodwill Mobility.

 You donate.
 We train.
 People work.